keithsharp/VacuumTest/README.md

 cd <PATH TO REPO/exports/>
 sqlite3 ./challenges.store
 ```
-1. Then run the `vacuum` command to create a new file:
+1. Then run the `vacuum` command to create a new file, note you'll need to delete the output file if it already exists:
 ```
 vacuum into '../VacuumTest/Data/challenges.store';
 ```